More Never-Before-Seen Footage Released

 Cramming pigs inside crates barely larger than the animals themselves for nearly their entire lives is simply unacceptable, and the majority of Americans agree.
 In 2018, Californians overwhelmingly voted into law a ballot initiative that prohibited the in-state production or sale of pork from pigs confined in a cruel manner.
-But now, the meat industry is seeking to silence these voters by challenging the law before the Supreme Court of the United States.
+But the meat industry aimed to silence these voters by challenging the law in federal court, and the dispute reached the Supreme Court of the United States.

 ‘‘It was like she realized she was trapped in a never-ending nightmare.’’

 She had just given birth a few days before.
 Some of her babies were born dead, and the others were taken away.
 But her suffering wouldn’t end there.
 Yet again, she was crammed into a “gestation crate”—a metal cage barely larger than her body—unable to walk, lie down comfortably, or even turn around.

 He suffered painful mutilations, such as castration and tail docking, without any anesthesia or pain relief.
 Then at just a few days old, he was taken from his mother and thrown into a truck.

 Urge your members of Congress to support the Industrial Agriculture Accountability Act and help countless farmed animals.